-The employee's pay includes the minimum salary applicable in the company and pre-established overtime, paid at the higher rates applicable.
-If the employee works more hours than the set amount, these hours are counted and paid at the higher rates.
+The agreement lays down lumpsum remuneration including the usual salary and payment of set overtime.
+If the employee works more hours than the set amount of hours, these hours are counted and paid at the higher rates.
 Conversely, if the number of hours worked is less than the set amount, the fixed salary must be paid.